 EXAMS relies on mechanistic, rather than empirical, constructs for its core process equations wherever possible.
 Mechanistic (physically determinate) models are more robust predictors than are purely empirical models, which cannot safely be extended beyond the range of prior observations.
 EXAMS contains a few empirical correlations among chemical parameters, but these are not invoked unless the user approves.
 For example, the partition coefficient of the compound on the sediment phases of the system, as a function of the organic carbon content of its sediments, can be estimated from the compound's octanol-water partition coefficient.
-A direct load of the partition coefficient (KOC, see the EXAMS Data Dictionary beginning on page 180) overrides the empirical default estimate, however.
+A direct load of the partition coefficient (KOC, see the EXAMS Data Dictionary beginning on page 175) overrides the empirical default estimate, however.
 (Because EXAMS is an interactive program in which the user has direct access to the input database, much of this documentation has been written using the computer variables (e.g., KOC above) as identifiers and as quantities in the process equations.
 Although this approach poses some difficulties for the casual reader, it allows the potential user of the program to see the connections between program variables and the underlying process theory.
-The EXAMS data dictionary in this document (beginning on page 180) includes an alphabetical listing and definitions of EXAMS' input variables.)
+The EXAMS data dictionary in this document (beginning on page 175) includes an alphabetical listing and definitions of EXAMS' input variables.)

 EXAMS is a deterministic, rather than a stochastic, model in the sense that a given set of inputs will always produce the same output.
 Uncontrolled variation is present both in ecosystems and in chemical laboratories, and experimental results from either milieu are often reported as mean values and their associated variances.
-Probabilistic modeling techniques (e.g., Monte Carlo simulations) can account, in principle, for this variation and attach an error bound or confidence interval to each important output variable, although the statistical distributions of chemical and environmental parameters are not often known in the requisite detail.
-Input time series that include ecophysiological and hydrologic variation directly transfer these variabilities to the outcomes of simulations.
-Standard EXAMS time-series and summary outputs reflect variation in response to meteorology, and find use in statistical analyses of the expected frequency and magnitude of toxicologically significant event durations.
-One objective of this kind of modeling, in the case of hazard evaluations, is to estimate the effect of parameter errors on the overall conclusions to be drawn from the model.
-This goal can often be efficiently met by some form of sensitivity analysis.
+Probabilistic modeling techniques (e.g., Monte Carlo simulations) can account, in principle, for this variation and attach an error bound or confidence interval to each important output variable.
+Monte Carlo simulation is, however, very time-consuming (i.e., expensive), and the statistical distributions of chemical and environmental parameters are not often known in the requisite detail.
+The objective of this kind of modeling, in the case of hazard evaluations, would in any case be to estimate the effect of parameter errors on the overall conclusions to be drawn from the model.
+This goal can be met less expensively and more efficiently by some form of sensitivity analysis.